UniversalDependencies/docs/treebanks/en_ctetex/en_ctetex-pos-ADP.md

 ## Morphology

-The form / lemma ratio of `ADP` is 42.000000 (the average of all parts of speech is 125.235294).
+The form / lemma ratio of `ADP` is 1.000000 (the average of all parts of speech is 1.138503).

-The 1st highest number of forms (42) was observed with the lemma “_”: <em>about, above, according, after, against, as, at, before, below, between, by, down, due, during, except, for, from, if, in, including, into, minus, of, on, out, over, per, plus, prior, regarding, such, than, through, throughout, to, under, up, upon, via, with, within, without</em>.
+The 1st highest number of forms (1) was observed with the lemma “about”: <em>about</em>.

+The 2nd highest number of forms (1) was observed with the lemma “above”: <em>above</em>.

+The 3rd highest number of forms (1) was observed with the lemma “according”: <em>according</em>.

 `ADP` does not occur with any features.